 - Number of OHVs primarily used within a county, and

-- County participation funding divided equally among participating counties.
+- County participation funding divided equally among participants.

-General Information: A total of $485,000 in funding is available for use in each fiscal year (2012 & 2013).
-Participating counties will be applying for funding for both fiscal years in this single application, and the subsequent contract, which will be sent to participating counties only, once final dollar amounts are determined.
-Grant amounts will be the same to each participating county in each program/fiscal year, and should be used (and will be reimbursed) only for expenses incurred during the state fiscal year in which the grant is awarded.
-DNR will issue one grant contract for the two- year biennium, once the funding is awarded and final allocations are determined, in September 2011.
+A total of $485,000 in funding is available for use in each fiscal year.
+Participating counties will be applying for funding for both fiscal years in this single, grant application and the subsequent contract, which will be sent to participants, once final dollar amounts are determined.
+Grant amounts will be the same to each participating county in each program/fiscal year, and should be used (and will be annually reimbursed) only for expenses incurred during the fiscal year in which the grant is awarded.
+DNR will issue one grant contract for the two-year biennium, once the funding is awarded and final allocations are determined, in July 2019.

-On June 6, 2019, DNR mailed all Minnesota County Sheriff Offices a letter of invitation to participate has been sent to each Minnesota County Sheriff’s Office, along with the application form.
+On June 6, 2019, DNR mailed all Minnesota County Sheriff Offices a letter of invitation, with the application and estimated grant allocation.
 All reporting forms, the application and the letters of correspondence will be posted on the DNR website.

 The OHV Grant Program is a reimbursement program, with one payment provided to each recipient county.
 Reimbursement requests may be sent in when the recipient county reaches its maximum grant amount, or, after the individual program years have concluded, on June 30th of each year.
 All recipients will be expected to spend at least the amount of their grant.
 Counties will be required to submit an annual report for each year of participation in the grant program, showing all grant funds spent by the participating agency.

-Requirements: Grant recipients are required to track and provide proof of expenditure for all expenses incurred.
-Generally, a copy of the participant county’s Integrated Payment System report, along with invoices for purchases with a total cost over $5,000, and an example officer log are required for payment, along with the posted reporting forms.
+Grant recipients are required to track and provide proof of expenditure for all expenses incurred.
+Generally, a copy of the participant county's Integrated Payment System report, along with invoices for purchases with a total cost over $5,000, and an example officer log are required for payment, along with the posted completion report.
 Guidance on filling out those forms is provided as a part of this posting.
-Payment system reports should be obtained from your county’s auditor or treasurer.
+Payment system reports should be obtained from your county's auditor or treasurer.

-- OHV Payment Request Form : To be filled out and returned with the Completion Report and supporting documentation (see “Requirements” listed above).
+- Payment Request Form Complete and returned with the Completion Report and supporting documentation (see “Requirements” listed above).

-For more information, or to return your application, please contact:
+For more information, or to return the application, please contact:

 MN DNR Division of Enforcement